re-jon/re-jon.github.io/_posts/2019-05-16-wgexplainl.md

 ---
 layout: post
-title: How to use wget
+title: How to use Wget
 author: Regina Jonach
 ---